 If you value space above all else, an A-Class motorhome is the way to go.
 They’re a bit wider than coachbuilts and have a full-width cab, significantly increasing both the physical and psychological space in the vehicle.

-That means there’s room for features like a big-screen TV, full-size fridge-freezer, washer and drier, separate shower room and a toilet cubicle.
-They also have a vast amount of storage space, including a ‘garage’ at the back that can actually be big enough for a small car.
+That means there’s often room for features like a big-screen TV, full-size fridge-freezer, washer and drier, separate shower room and a toilet cubicle.
+They also have a vast amount of storage space, sometimes including a ‘garage’ at the back that, in some cases, is big enough for a small car.
 Some are so comprehensively equipped and luxuriously finished they’re like travelling in a Presidential suite.

 The layout is quite versatile, as well.
 A typical six-berth A-Class will have a walled-off master bedroom at the back, a double sofa bed in the lounge and another double that lowers from the ceiling above the cab.